stom66/tts-castle-wars/_tabs/00-index.md

 # TTS Castle Wars Wiki

 Welcome to the TTS Castle Wars Wiki!
 This site contains everything you need to know about the Castle Wars mod for Tabletop Simulator.
-You can find a Quickstart Guide, the Game Rules, information on the Cards as well as asset attributation and
+You can find a Quickstart Guide, the Game Rules, information on the Cards, UT and Components.

 ### Getting started